-Access to Language (ATL) aims to ensure that every provider is prepared to deliver accurate hearing screenings and to support families in their journey after the first failed hearing screening.
+ATL aims to ensure that every provider is prepared to deliver accurate hearing screenings and to support families in their journey after the first failed hearing screening.
 Enrollment with a Parent Navigator makes a critical difference by connecting families with early intervention.

 This course was created for all adults working in an organization that supports children and families to help them understand the role they play in building babies' brains for all future learning.

 Dr. Renée Boynton-Jarrett, Pediatrician and Social Epidemiologist, and Dr. Neena McConnico, Clinical Psychologist and Licensed Mental Health Counselor, have joined forces to provide the framework for trauma-informed practice.
 Social-emotional care that addresses trauma is critical to every child we serve.